9May2006 (Updated 8Jun2006)

 In his guide, John Todd quotes a typical configuration for an ATA-186.
 It also worked for the ATA-188.
 Here it is from his document (I will add any changes for the ATA-188 in BLUE.): Also some of the above info was from his document.
 John has more depth into the purpose of the options for later reference.

-Set up our sip.conf file for Asterisk (From John Todd’s document – see below):
+Set up our sip.conf file for Asterisk (From John Todd’s document – see below): A typical configuration for an ATA-186 would look like this:

 [2299]